liviocali/SHub/README.md

 - **sim**\
 Run the simulation on voxels no. 0 to 9 using the default statistics, voxel geometry and optical properties.

-  `singularity run --app sim OptSim.simg 0 10`
+  `singularity run --app sim OptSim.sif 0 10`

   *Statistics*: 1'000 events per voxel / 10'000 photons per event